 Contact your healthcare provider before taking any over-the-counter medicines.

 Drink fluids.
 Pain when swallowing may make it harder to drink and lead to dehydration.
 To prevent this, sip fluids throughout the day.
 Children can be given frozen juice bars, milk, or other cold liquids.
 Watch for the signs of dehydration listed below.

-Ask your healthcare provider when you can return to work or school.
-Ask your child’s healthcare provider when your child can return to school or daycare.
+Ask your provider when you can return to work or school.
+Ask your child’s provider when your child can return to school or daycare.

 Follow up with the healthcare provider, or as directed.
-You may be referred to an allergy doctor or an ear, nose, or throat doctor for further evaluation and treatment.
+You may be referred to an allergy doctor or an ear, nose, or throat doctor (ENT or otolaryngologist) for further evaluation and treatment.
 Make these visits as soon as possible.

 Call the healthcare provider right away for any of the following: